 Real estate brokers and agents can be indispensable if you are facing foreclosure and want to do a short sale.
-The major difficulty in doing a short sale is that you must get a solid offer from a potential buyer before your lender will tell you whether or not it will accept the terms.
+The major difficulty in doing a short sale is that you often must get a solid offer from a potential buyer before your lender will tell you whether or not it will accept the terms.
 A local broker or agent who is familiar with a particular lender’s practices will have a good idea of what kind of terms the lender will accept.

 The broker can also negotiate with your lender for the final terms.
 Pushing a short sale through can require experience with the lender (or lenders) and experience in negotiating real estate deals.